Rochdale Town Hall

 View project details

-The improved public realm will re-connect the Town Hall with the grade one-listed cenotaph and memorial gardens, and other heritage and cultural points in the town, such as the river re-opening and Touchstones museum.
+The improved public realm will re-connect the Town Hall with the grade one-listed cenotaph and memorial gardens, and other heritage and cultural points in the town, such as the river re-opening and Touchstones Museum.